sentinel-hub/custom-scripts/README.md

 #### RLIE S2

 The River and Lake Ice Extent S2 (RLIE S2) product differentiates open water bodies, snow-covered or snow-free ice areas from other features, cloud cover or cloud shadows and areas with no data.
-The product was generated in near-real time based on the revisit time of the Sentinel 2 constellation
+The product is generated in near-real time based on the revisit time of the Sentinel 2 constellation

 ##### Available scripts